Aliciawyse/intro-programming-nanodegree/stage2/README.md

-#Reverse Mad-libs
+#Stage 2: Mad-Libs (fill-in-the-blanks) Game

+This game has three levels and each level has four or more blanks.
+When the program runs, the user is prompted to select a difficulty level such as easy, medium or hard.
+Once a level is selected, the program displays a fill-in-the-blank paragraph, and the user is prompted to take a guess at the first blank.

+When the player guesses corrrectly, a new prompt shows with the correct answer in the previous blank and asks the user for input for the next blank space.
+When the user guesses incorrectly, he or she is prompted to try again.

-For this project, you'll be building Reverse Mad-Libs.
-You play Reverse Mad-Libs by reading a sentence with blanks in it and then filling in the blanks appropriately.
-This can be used as a study tool to help you remember important vocabulary.
+Takeaway: This program can be used as a study tool to help you remember important vocabulary.

-Above is my code.
-Alternatively, you can follow this link to get the code, provided by Udacity, that shows how this program should work: https://github.com/udacity/ipnd-starter-code/blob/master/stage_2/project/fill-in-the-blanks.pyc
+My code is above.
+Alternatively, you can check out Udacity's example of how this program should work at this link: https://github.com/udacity/ipnd-starter-code/blob/master/stage_2/project